briancappello/flask-unchained/docs/tutorial/04_session.rst

    git status
    git commit -m 'install session bundle'

-And proceed to :doc:`security` using the Security Bundle.
+And proceed to :doc:`05_security` using the Security Bundle.